wyang-pisrc/ra-mdp/engagement_scoring/readme.md

 ### scheduler to sync result to AEM
 1. Find the credential for ra-content-score-user from 1password.
 The password starts with _jTK
 2. Store the password into local variable by `export CONTENT_SCORE_ADMIN_PW={the pass word you find on 1password};`
-3. Run the shell script under this directory to upload the json file in current directory to AEM servers: `./postJson-wyang.sh`
+3. Run the shell script under this directory to upload the json file in current directory to AEM servers:
-	- it will refresh the hashmap in servlet by the post request as well in the scripts
+	- `os.system("./11-postJsonMetrics.sh")`
+	- `os.system("./12-activatePublisher.sh")`
+	- `os.system("./13-refreshHashMap.sh")`

 ## Automated scheduled task